 Fantasy Island is most definitely on our bucket list.
 Why?
 Because it’s a theme park and we love theme parks in our family.
 Jamie has our love for rides and why we hadn’t been here any sooner I don’t know because Fantasy island exceeded our expectations.
 It truly was a fun family day out.
-I approached them with regards to a review and they were more than happy to oblige and help us to get another quest crossed off our bucket list.
+Another quest crossed off our bucket list.
+Fantasy Island is in Ingoldmells, near Skegness, Lincolnshire.

 “Is it time to go on the rides Mummy?”
 “How many minutes until the rides?”
 “Is it time to go yet?”
 “When are we going on the rides?”